Jean-Christoffer/Movie-base/README.md

 ### Movie-base
-Movie database built with React
+Movie database built with React,
 API from TMDB